Adiabatic Quantum Simulators

 Computer simulation of quantum mechanical systems is an indispensable tool in all physical sciences dealing with nanoscale phenomena.
 Except for specific and rare cases~\cite{verstraete08}, classical computers have not been able to efficiently simulate quantum systems, as in all known techniques at least one of the computational resources required to perform the simulation scales exponentially with the size of the system being simulated.

 Numerous classical approximative methods, such as density functional theory~(DFT~\cite{ParrYang}) and quantum Monte Carlo (QMC~\cite{WMH09}) have been developed to address various aspects of the efficiency problem, but no known polynomially scaling methods are universally applicable.
 Each suffers from particular deficiencies such as the fermionic sign problem of QMC or the approximate exchange-correlation functionals of DFT.
 Quantum computers on the other hand, as conjectured by Feynman~\cite{Feynman1982}, may be used to simulate other quantum mechanical systems efficiently.
-Feynman's conjecture was subsequently proven and expanded leading to the rapidly growing area of study known as \textit{quantum simulation}~\cite{Lloyd1996,Lidar1999,Somma2002b, Laflamme2004,ADLH2005,Brown2006,Lanyon2008Sub,whitfield-2010}.
+Feynman's conjecture was subsequently expanded leading to the rapidly growing area of study known as \textit{quantum simulation}~\cite{Lloyd1996,Lidar1999,Somma2002b, Laflamme2004,ADLH2005,Brown2006,Lanyon2008Sub,whitfield-2010, 2010arXiv1008.4116M}.

-Quantum simulation is expected to be able to produce classically unattainable results in feasible run times, using only a modest number of quantum bits.
-For example, calculating the ground state energy of the water molecule to the level of precision necessary for experimental predictions ($\approx 1$ kcal/mol) --- a problem barely solvable on current supercomputers~\cite{chan_exact_2003} --- would require roughly~128 coherent quantum bits on a gate-model quantum computer~\cite{ADLH2005}.
-However, this calculation would also require on the order of billions of quantum gates and thus quantum error correction would be essential~\cite{CBMG09}.
-The large number of gates and qubits needed for practical applications of quantum simulation has lead current experimental work to fine tune small systems~\cite{Lanyon2008Sub,FSG+08,GKZ09}.
+Quantum simulation is expected to be able to produce classically unattainable results in feasible run times, using only a modest number of fault tolerant (or error corrected) quantum bits.
+For example, calculating the ground state energy of the water molecule to the level of precision necessary for experimental predictions ($\approx 1$ kcal/mol) --- a problem barely solvable on current supercomputers~\cite{chan_exact_2003} --- would require roughly~128 coherent quantum bits (before error correction)~\cite{ADLH2005}, and on the order of billions of quantum gates~\cite{CBMG09}.
+To date, several experimental implementations of quantum simulation algorithms have been done for small systems~\cite{Lanyon2008Sub,FSG+08,GKZ09}.